 Leadership

-OWGER was built by three founders whose careers span aerospace engineering, water science, computer systems, and organizational leadership — united by a shared conviction that the homelessness crisis demands a scientific answer.
+OWG was built by three founders whose careers span aerospace engineering, water science, computer systems, and organizational leadership — united by a shared conviction that the homelessness crisis demands a scientific answer.

 Degreed Mechanical, Aeronautical, and Astronautical Engineer.
 Co-founder of Water Factory Systems, one of the earliest developers of Reverse Osmosis technology for home drinking water and medical applications.
 Water Factory Systems was acquired by CUNO Inc. and subsequently by 3M Corporation.

 Healthcare attorney and Certified Public Accountant with dual JD/CPA credentials.
 Twenty-year colleague of Robert Slovak.
-Brings healthcare law and corporate finance expertise to govern OWGER's regulatory compliance, entity structure, and fiduciary accountability as the organization scales.
+Brings healthcare law and corporate finance expertise to govern OWG's regulatory compliance, entity structure, and fiduciary accountability as the organization scales.

 Scientific Foundation